 These are the main changes I made that contributed to my results:

-- FRC (functional range conditioning) exercises.
-We use the FRC approach in our squad groups, particularly for warm ups.
+FRC (functional range conditioning) exercises.
+We use the FRC approach in our squad clients, particularly for warm ups.

 The aim of FRC (functional range training) is to expand the body's range of motion and teach the nervous system how to control that new range.